-I regularly receive in my inbox websites of new residential developments.
-Below are the floor plans of one of such projects.
-It stood out to me because of the exterior renders that I quite liked, so I was keen to discover more.
-I found the floor plans close but not quite.
-Don’t get me wrong, they are good, however, for me some things missed the mark.
+I receive regularly websites of new residential developments.
+Below are the floor plans of one of these projects.
+It stood out to me because of the exterior renders that I rather liked, so I was keen to discover more.
+I found the floor plans to be close, but not quite there!

-From the disclaimer available on the website, I understand these are just suggestions and not “actual plans” as these can and will be personalized upon buying the property.
+From the disclaimer available on the website, I understand these are just suggestions and not “actual plans” as these can, and will be personalized upon buying the property.
 However, most people haven’t spent years studying and drawing floor plans, so this is what they will use as points of reference for available options.
-Thus, this is what I’ll be commenting on.
+Thus, this is what I’ll be analyzing.

 I understand that the desire is to showcase how many bedrooms can be created, however a few things pop up:

 • The master bedroom has three closets with a total width of under two meters.
 For two people.
 Really?
-Unless this is a house for a minimalist family the clothing of the parents will either spill into the kids’ rooms or they will take over a secondary room.
+Unless this is a house for a minimalist family the clothing of the parents will either spill into the kids’ rooms or they will take over one of the secondary rooms.
 You’ve worked hard to own a house and you end up with the least surface of all the members in the household?
-Yes, taking a bedroom and turning into a dressing is perfectly fine, but what is one to do if there are enough kids to fill all the rooms?…
+Yes, taking a bedroom and turning it into a dressing is perfectly fine, but what is one to do if there are enough kids to fill all the rooms?…

-• Talking about closets.
-The two secondary bedrooms on the first floor.
+• Talking about closets, let’s look at the two secondary bedrooms from the first floor.
 One has 3 closets while the other has only one.
 How does that work?

 • I’ve noticed this trend of using the attic to place sports equipment, and in all honestly I find it confusing.
-If you’ve packed the other two floors so tightly and you need so much space, how come you have the option to use half a floor (at times the full attic) as a gym?
-I don’t have anything against the idea of having a gym, I just feel the example used is not representative for the average use of that particular space.
-Most of the residences of this type I have visited so far, ended up using the attic space as a storage/dressing/extra office space.
+If you’ve packed the other two floors so tightly and need so much space, how come you have the option to use half a floor (at times the full attic) as a gym?
+I don’t have anything against the idea of a gym, I just feel the example is not representative for the average use of that particular space.
+Most of this type of residences that I have visited so far, ended up using the attic space as a storage/dressing/extra office space.

 Type 1 – option 2

-• I like this version better in regard to the bedrooms.
+• I like this version better when it comes to the bedrooms.
 I still don’t like however, having to access the living room through the kitchen.
 And I do think the kitchen could benefit from a completely different layout.

 • Also, one of the things I don’t really understand is the separation of the living room area through the placement of the couch with the back at the rest of the floor.
 Though there are exceptions, most people like communicating spaces and being able to talk to people without having to turn around all the time.
 So why have an open floor plan if people will have to strain their necks?